isoux/Red-assembler/README.md

 # Red-assembler
 Assembler for Red/System based exclusively on the Red programming language

+With the Red language, the fun and enjoyment of programming is truly back to me the poor one "programmer"!

 The basic idea, as the first step and the fastest way, was to insert the code in the Red/System files that will process the assembler instruction and then pass it to the directive  #inline #{xxxx} ...

 But the #inline directive does not accept any variable other than a hard-coded value of type binary! ( Like #inline #{88C3} )